 The committee shall meet approximately quarterly to review insurance usage and discuss employee health insurance issues.
 Should the current insurance plan or one reasonably equal to it become unavailable, the committee will evaluate alternatives and recommend a course of action.
 If the committee cannot reach a consensus, then a report summarizing the positions of the committee members shall be given to the City Manager and the ruling board of each participating bargaining unit.
 If any or all parties, the City Manager or the bargaining unit, reject the recommendation of the committee, or cannot reach agreement to change the insurance plan or carrier, then the parties will immediately commence bargaining.

+Section 22.10 Flexible Spending Plan.
+The City will provide access to a Flexible Spending Plan that complies with IRC Section 125 requirements.
+This plan will allow for childcare costs to be paid from the employee’s pre-tax earnings.
+If IRC regulations for these programs change, this contract provision may be reopened by either party.

 ARTICLE 23 – RETIREMENT

 The City agrees to continue to provide a retirement plan for each employee, such being through the Public Employees Retirement System or Oregon Public Service Retirement Plan (OPSRP) of the State of Oregon.
 The City will pay the employee’s contribution of six percent (6%) of gross earnings to the Public Employee’s Retirement System or Oregon Public Service Retirement Plan (OPSRP).